Ultramarathon Nutrition Guide: What to eat before, during, and after an Ultra

 Always overshoot and bring more than what you think you may need.
 As a backup, you always have the aid stations to refill if you are low on fuel.

-If you plan to use aid-station nutrition instead of bringing your own, be sure to know what they will have, and practice using those items beforehand to guarantee they work for you.
+If you plan to use aid-station nutrition instead of bringing your own, be sure to know what they will have and practice using those items beforehand to guarantee they work for you.

 Post-Race Nutrition

+This sets you up not only for a faster recovery but also for long-term health and future training.
 Do everything possible to assist your system in recuperating as best it can, to suffer as little as possible in the days to follow.

 So let’s eat up!

-4 thoughts on “Ultramarathon Nutrition Guide: What to eat before, during, and after an Ultra”
+5 thoughts on “Ultramarathon Nutrition Guide: What to eat before, during, and after an Ultra”

 1. Hi Katelyn,